Medicinal Plant Lexicon

 Information about the plant

-The Devil's claw grows in the sandy areas of the savannas of southern Africa (Namibia, South Africa, Botswana).
-The genus name, Harpagophytum, derived from Greek "harpagus" (= grappling hook) and the English name "Devil's claw," refer to the fruits of the plant.
-There are egg-shaped seed capsules with several arm-like growths that after bursting the capsules apart spread out claw-like and very woody.
-With their sharp barbs, they dig into the hooves of animals and cause infections that can lead to death.
-The up to 6cm long reddish-purple, gloxinia style flowers in the axils are very decorative.
-The herbaceous plant is on the ground, with long shoots.
-The leaves are stalked and deeply lobed, and they are usually opposite, at the growing ends they are often constantly alternate.
+The devil's claw grows in the sandy areas of the savannas of southern Africa (Namibia, South Africa, and Botswana).
+The genus name Harpagophytum is derived from the Greek "harpagus" (= grappling hook), and the English name "devil's claw" refers to the fruits of the plant.
+There are egg-shaped seed capsules with several arm-like growths that, after bursting the capsules apart, spread out in a claw-like shape and become very woody.
+Their sharp barbs can lodge in the hooves of animals and cause infections that can lead to death.
+The up to 6cm long reddish-purple, gloxinia-style flowers in the axils are highly decorative.
+The herbaceous plant lies on the ground with long shoots.
+The leaves are stalked and deeply lobed, usually opposite, but often alternate at the growing ends.

 Medicinally used parts of plants (herbal drug)

-The bulbous, lateral roots of the outgoing (secondary) storage roots are used.
-They are dug up, washed and freshly sliced in 0.5 to 1.5cm thick slices and then dried.
-They are very hard, so they must be crushed when fresh.
+The bulbous (secondary) storage roots (devil's claw root - Harpagophyti radix), which emerge from the lateral roots, are used.
+They are dug up, washed, and cut into 0.5 to 1.5cm thick slices while fresh and then dried.
+This makes them very hard, so they must be crushed while still fresh.
 The roots can also be obtained from another Harpagophytum species, namely H. zeyheri Decne.
-The drug is imported from south-western Africa and is collected in the wild, but also increasingly from farms.

 Constituents of the herbal drug